perfsonar/docker-devbox/README.md

 ### Installation

-Clone this repository into a conventient place, such as `/opt/docker-devbox`, which will be used in subsequent examples.
+Clone this repository into a convenient place, such as `/opt/docker-devbox`, which will be used in subsequent examples.

 In your shell's `rc` (note that only Bourne-like, POSIX shells are